yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

   in order of the specifications.

-  This option will have two kinds of separate effect; if '`-Ilib File.pm`' is speficied in the command line, as an example:
+  This option will have two kinds of separate effect; if '`-Ilib File.pm`' is specified in the command line, as an example:

   * the command will include '`lib/File.pm`' to the archive, if '`File.pm`' does not exist.
-This behavior can be disabled by specifing '`--no-search-includedir`'.
+This behavior can be disabled by specifying '`--no-search-includedir`'.

-  * the file '`lib/File.pm`' will be included to the archive as '`File.pm`', triming the library part of the name.
-This happens either when the file is speficied explicitly or through C<-I>
+  * the file '`lib/File.pm`' will be included to the archive as '`File.pm`', trimming the library part of the name.
+This happens either when the file is specified explicitly or through C<-I>
     option.
-This behavior can be disabled by specifing '`--no-trim-includedir`'.
+This behavior can be disabled by specifying '`--no-trim-includedir`'.

-    If two or more files will share the same name after this triming, it will be an error and rejected.
+    If two or more files will share the same name after this trimming, it will be an error and rejected.

 ### ARCHIVE OPTIONS